 DIY Garage Pergola

 MOUNTING

-For our pergola, we had to use a hammer drill and masonry drill bit to drill through our brick siding.
+For our pergola, we have to use a hammer drill and masonry drill bit to drill through our brick siding.
 We found these sleeve anchors at Home Depot that matched the size of our masonry bit.
 They are great for brick, but are not removable.
 Once they are in, they are IN.

+DIY Garage Pergola